 A primary area of our practice is regulatory compliance and new product development, with special emphasis on residential mortgage lending.
-We counsel financial services clients on issues involving fair lending and fair credit reporting, the Truth-In-Lending Act and Regulation Z, Real Estate Settlement Procedures Act (RESPA) and Regulation X, Equal Credit Opportunity Act and Regulation B, Electronic Funds Transfer Act, Community Reinvestment Act, Fair Credit Reporting Act, state insurance laws, state and local predatory lending laws, and the myriad of other federal and state laws affecting consumer financial services.
-Our lawyers have significant experience with federal and state regulators, including the Consumer Financial Protection Bureau (CFPB) - in fact, one of our partners literally wrote the book on CFPB compliance -- he is the co-author of “The Consumer Financial Protection Bureau Reporter,” a four-volume treatise published by CCH/Wolters Kluwer on Titles X and XIV of the Dodd-Frank Act and the regulatory framework they establish.
+We counsel financial services clients on issues involving fair lending and fair credit reporting, the Truth-In-Lending Act and Regulation Z, Real Estate Settlement Procedures Act (RESPA) and Regulation X, TRID, Equal Credit Opportunity Act and Regulation B, Electronic Funds Transfer Act, Community Reinvestment Act, Fair Credit Reporting Act, state insurance laws, state and local predatory lending laws, and the myriad of other federal and state laws affecting consumer financial services.
+Our lawyers have significant experience with federal and state regulators, including the Consumer Financial Protection Bureau (CFPB) with which we have had substantial experience negotiating with and litigating against.
 Other partners on our team bring deep regulatory knowledge gained after decades of practice experience and previous stints at the Federal Reserve Board, Federal Deposit Insurance Corporation, U.S. Senate and House Legislative positions, Department of Justice, U.S. Attorney's Offices, state banking regulatory agencies, and more.

 We deal with issues relating to federal preemption, interest rate exportation and the offering of consumer financial services nationally, including issues involving state laws that may affect such programs.
 We often are called upon to survey and analyze the state laws involved in offering new consumer products across the country, including through direct mail or other third parties, and have built a substantial national database.